-This document provides Canada Energy Regulator (CER) regulated companies with information and instructions to clearly understand the CER's expectations in relation to event reporting (e.g., incidents, damage prevention contraventions, and similar regulatory reporting requirements) under regulations administered by the CER.
+The Canada Energy Regulator (CER) Event Reporting Guidelines (Guidelines) provide regulated companies with information and instructions to clearly understand the CER's expectations in relation to event reporting (e.g., incidents, damage prevention contraventions, and similar regulatory reporting requirements) under regulations administered by the CER.

-In the event of a discrepancy between this document and any relevant legislative or regulatory requirement, the relevant legislative or regulatory requirement takes precedence.
+In the event of a discrepancy between the Guidelines and any relevant legislative or regulatory requirement, the relevant legislative or regulatory requirement takes precedence.